lmc-eu/spirit-design-system/packages/web/src/scss/components/SegmentedControl/README.md

 ## JavaScript Plugin

-If you want to have animated options on `radio` segment with more than **5** options, you can use the JavaScript plugin to handle the selection.
+If you want to have more than **5** `radio` options, you can use the JavaScript plugin to handle the selection.

 ```html
 <script src="node_modules/@lmc-eu/spirit-web/js/cjs/spirit-web.min.js" async></script>